-If you’re after a little inspiration on how to make the most of Easter for your business then look no further, our four top tips will put a spring in your step come April 12th, so let’s hop to it...
+If you’re after a little inspiration on how to use our insights to make the most of Easter for your business, then look no further.
+Our five top tips will help you maximise your sales opportunities, so let’s hop to it.

 For anyone with a shop window, an Easter display is a great way to catch consumers’ eyes and show you’re making an effort.

-You could create an Easter scene with bunnies and chicks or hang some beautifully decorated eggs, even colour coordinate them to your business.
-The options really are endless.
+You could create an Easter scene with bunnies and chicks, hang some beautifully decorated eggs, and even colour-coordinate them to your business.
+The options are endless.

 There’s no easier way to market yourself than through a targeted email campaign.
-Put a bit of thought into the content, tie it to Easter in a light-hearted way, and you’ll have successfully linked your business to the event.
+Put some thought into the content, tie it to Easter in a lighthearted way, and you’ll have successfully linked your business to the event.

-Make sure you grab your reader’s attention with a clever subject line too, something like ‘Check out our Easter eggstravaganza’ or ‘tweet yourself this Easter’, and don’t be afraid to use an emoji or two where relevant - they’ve been shown to increase email open rates.
+Make sure you grab your reader’s attention with a clever subject line, like ‘Check out our Easter eggstravaganza’ or ‘tweet yourself this Easter’!
+And don’t be afraid to use an emoji or two where relevant – research from ReturnPath has shown that using them during festive seasons can increase email open rates.

-Give all the detail of whatever it is you’re doing for Easter, whether it’s an event, promotion, discount or otherwise, and finish off with a clever twist on your call to action.
-Where you’d normally say ‘shop now’ you could say ‘s-HOP now’, or ‘hop to it’.
+Give all the details of whatever you’re doing for Easter, whether it’s an event, promotion, discount or otherwise, and finish off with a clever twist on your call to action.
+Where you’d normally say ‘shop now’, you could say ‘s-HOP now’ or ‘hop to it’.

-There are so many ways you can use social media to your benefit (head here for an in-depth guide), but here are our top three Easter picks:
+There are so many ways you can use social media to benefit your business, but here are our top Easter picks:

 Consumers who’re engaged with your business are more likely to hand over their hard-earned cash, it’s been shown time and time again.
-So, run an Easter-themed competition and you’ll give people the incentive to engage with you while boosting the chance they’ll share your posts - widening your marketing efforts further.
+So, run an Easter-themed competition and you’ll incentivise people to engage with you while boosting the chance they’ll share your posts - widening your marketing efforts further.

 Not sure how?
 Here are a few ideas:

-Remember: make sure anyone who enters is following your page, and where possible getting them to share it with their friends.
-By increasing the number of people following your feed, you’ll ensure further social media campaigns are seen by a larger audience.
+Remember: make sure anyone who enters is following your page and, where possible, get them to share it with their friends.
+By increasing the number of people following your feed, you’ll ensure that a larger audience sees future social media campaigns.

 Get consumers to interact with your business by running a poll.
 Facebook, Twitter, and Instagram all offer them and they’re a great, cost-effective way to boost engagement while showcasing your products.

-It can be something as simple as ‘which of these Easter themed dishes looks tastiest?’, or ‘which of these scented candles would make you think of Easter?’, but you’ll be highlighting your great offerings while you’re at it.
+It can be as simple as ‘which of these Easter-themed dishes looks tastiest?’ or ‘which of these scented candles would make you think of Easter?’ but you’ll be highlighting your great offerings while you’re at it.

-Top tip: If you need visuals to accompany your poll, stick to Facebook and Instagram as Twitter won’t allow you to attach images.
+If you need visuals to accompany your poll, stick to Facebook and Instagram, as Twitter won’t allow you to attach images.

-Another great method for up-selling is videos.
-It could be of your staff doing an Easter egg hunt around your cafe - thereby showcasing your products while having some lighthearted fun, or if you’re a hairdresser you could do an Easter hair tutorial - providing value to consumers while highlighting your skills and expertise.
+Another excellent method for up-selling is videos.
+It could be of your staff doing an Easter egg hunt around your cafe, showcasing your products while having some lighthearted fun.
+Or, if you’re a hairdresser, you could do an Easter hair tutorial to provide value to consumers while highlighting your skills and expertise.

-Remember: decide on your promotion early so you’ve got enough time to let all your customers know and build anticipation.
+Don’t forget to decide on your promotion early, so you’ve got enough time to let all your customers know and build anticipation.

-For cafes, bars, and restaurants a colouring competition is a super cheap and effective way to boost engagement and keep parents happy.
-All you’ll need to do is print some Easter themed pages and buy some cheap crayons and you’re set to go.
+For cafes, bars, and restaurants, a colouring competition is a super cheap and effective way to boost engagement and keep parents happy.
+All you’ll need to do is print some Easter-themed pages, buy some crayons, and you’re set to go.